hjorozco/to-do-list-full-stack-application/to-do-list-front-end/README.md

 ## TO DO LIST Front End
 #### React JavaScript app

-The application is made up of the following React components:
+The application is hosted on a development server when running locally on port 3000 (http://localhost:3000) and is made up of the following React components:

 * **App**